Home/Services/Pet Hair Removal

 DIY gets the loose layer.
 It stops there.

-Every method below works on the hair sitting on top.
+Search dog hair removal for a car and you land on the same three tricks.
+Every one works on the hair sitting on top.
 None of them reaches the layer ground down into the carpet and locked into the leather seams.
 That is not a knock on you, it is the limit of the tools.

 Rubber gloves